 Finally, I’ve also included the best no-thermostat propane heater, which you could combine with the converter kit.

 Already confused about these choices?
 Relax.
-I’m about to guide you through each of them.
+Let’s go through each of them.

 Best Propane Heaters with Thermostats: Detailed Reviews